Her-Saki/SMB1/README.md

 # SMB1
-Patch I made for SMB1.
+Translation patch I made for SMB1.
 Free to use and distribute, just give credit.